 This week I am going to be sharing with you are perfect for entertaining during the holiday season.
-They may include a few special ingredients but the holiday’s are always a great time to use a few special ingredients to make a special dish.
-I learned how to make this delicious tart from Connie Gutterson when I went to Montana in October.
+They may include a few special ingredients.
+However, the holiday’s are always a great time to use a few special ingredients to make a special dish.
+I learned how to make this delicious mushroom and white bean tart from Connie Gutterson when I went to Montana in October.

 The base of the tart begins with phyllo dough.
 I had never actually worked with phyllo dough before.
 I have used prepared phyllo cups but never used the raw dough.
 The dough is usually found in the freezer section of the grocery store with the puff pastry.
 Phyllo dough is very forgiving so not worries if it rips or tears just lay it out anyway.
 Only down side to using phyllo dough is it dries out fast so you need to work fast.